 On top of your own abilities, the connections you have with others will prove crucial.
 Begin making friends in positions of power and influence and ideally have them in your debt.
 Calling in favors can get you out of all sorts of jams.

-Assuming you plan on protecting a larger area than in walking radius you will need to consider how you’d like to get around.
-Your choice should be based around your location – an urban crusader will have different requirements than say, a river vigilante.
-Budget will play a role here, but if possible choose something armored.
+Assuming you plan on protecting a larger area than in a walking radius, you will need to consider how you’d like to get around.
+Your choice should be based on your location – an urban crusader will have different requirements than a river vigilante.
+Budget will play a role here, but if possible, choose something armored.

-Unless you plan on going full-time you’re eventually going to need to take a break, pay the bills and feed the cat.
+Unless you plan on going full-time, you’re eventually going to need to take a break, pay the bills and feed the cat.
 Maintaining your privacy as an individual should be one of your top priorities, so you’ll need to be incognito during your escapades.

 Becoming a superhero isn’t for everyone and would take an enormous amount of dedication, but you might just become a better you along the way.
 Your life and the life of the ones you love will always be at risk.
 No amount of training will guarantee your success.
 When it gets hard, you have to remember why you started in the first place.

-Could you have what it takes?
+Do you have what it takes to become a superhero?